How to buy, hold, and sell crypto

-Regardless of the type of wallet you use, never reveal your private key or seed phrase to anyone.
-Doing so is tentamount to giving them your crypto holdings.
+Regardless of the type of wallet you use, never reveal your private key or security/ recovery/seed phrase to anyone.
+Doing so is tantamount to giving them your crypto assets.

 And remember: Once your crypto is transferred off the exchange, you are fully responsible for them.

 Though it costs a little and is slightly more inconvenient, I recommend using a hardware wallet; It's the best option for serious long term investors.
 The two most popular hardware wallets are Ledger and Trezor.

 If you're going to use a hot wallet, make sure your computer system/mobile phone is not compromised by viruses, malware or keyloggers.
 A popular hot wallet is MetaMask.

 If you're storing your crypto in a personal (hot or hardware) wallet, pay extra attention to security.
 Because if you aren't careful, you can have everything in your wallet stolen from you; This has happened to many people who got scammed/hacked.

 Here are some security best practices that will help keep your crypto safe.

 Many people use the same password for all their online accounts.
 This is very bad practice because if one online account is compromised (which is common), all other accounts are immediately compomised as well.
 For best results, use a random minimum 11-character password with uppercase and lowercase characters, numerics and special characters.